Reviews You Can Rely On

 Why Trust GearLab

-Genaveve Bradshaw is a the lead of our team.
-She's a Senior Review Analyst who spent months putting these 18 models through challenging cleaning tasks, logging hundreds of hours testing their abilities to clean specific messes in controlled tasks as well as in uncontrolled environments to see how they behave.
-She relies on robot vacuums in her own home to cut down on how often she needs to manually clean.
-Between all the dirt she tracks in from outdoor adventures and her dog (fittingly named Roomba) constantly shedding, there's always something on the floor.
+Rachael Lamore and Genaveve Bradshaw are the lead testers for our team.
+They spent months putting these models through challenging cleaning tasks, logging hundreds of hours testing their abilities to clean specific messes in controlled tasks as well as in uncontrolled environments to see how they behave.
+Both rely on robot vacuums in their own home to cut down on how often she needs to manually clean.
+Between all the dirt tracked in from outdoor adventures and pets (Genaveve's dog fittingly named Roomba) constantly shedding, there's always something on the floor.

 robot vacuum - gena has grown to love these machines, even giving them personal...